DestinE-Climate-DT/one_pass/README.md

 git checkout v0.2.0`
 ```

 In MareNostrum4 there is no outwards internet connection, so the code must be first cloned locally and then uploaded to the HPC.
+To load the correct modules run:

+`source load_modules_mn4.sh`

 ## Dependencies